-In this document we assume that the merchant only wants to index his products, but not any arbitrary content, such as for example the terms and condition, as found outside django-SHOP, but inside django-CMS.
-The latter would however be perfectly feasible.
+In this document we assume that the merchant only wants to index his products, but not any arbitrary content, such as for example the "Terms and Conditions" page, as found outside django-SHOP, but usually inside django-CMS.
+Indexing CMS pages using Elasticsearch would be perfectly feasible, but is not the topic of this documentation.